thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 Usage sof-logger <option(s)> <file(s)>

 -h 		help
--l ldc_file	Specify the ldc file
--i in_file	Get traces from the in_file instead of from the default "/sys/kernel/debug/sof/etrace" -o out_file	Specify the output file instead of the default stdout -t		Get traces from "/sys/kernel/debug/sof/trace" instead of from the default "/sys/kernel/debug/sof/etrace"
+-l ldc_file	Specify the ldc file (debugging information and strings) -i in_file	Get traces from the in_file instead of from the default "/sys/kernel/debug/sof/etrace" -o out_file	Specify the output file instead of the default stdout -t		Get traces from "/sys/kernel/debug/sof/trace" instead of from the default "/sys/kernel/debug/sof/etrace"